jwc20/bncapi/README.md

 This project uses [custom knox token django app](https://github.com/jwc20/knoxtokens) tailored for Django-Ninja.
 Knox gives you the same easy server-side control over logins that sessions do, but without storing tokens in plaintext like DRF’s default auth.
-Unlike JWTs, which are tricky to revoke once they’re out in the wild, Knox keeps only a hashed version on the server(database) so you can kill a single device’s login—or all of them—instantly.
+Unlike JWTs, which are tricky to revoke once they’re out in the wild, Knox keeps only a hashed version on the server(database) so you can kill a single device’s login or all of them instantly.
 It’s a great fit for APIs that need secure, multi-device logins without the headache of managing JWT blacklists or heavy session state.
 Since Knox tokens are stored in a securely hashed form, even if someone gets access to the database, they can’t use the stored token to log in.